retransmit/prism/README.md

   },
 };
 ```

-## Streaming Responses and Events via Web Sockets

-Clients opening a Web Socket connection with retransmit can receive streaming event data from backend services.

 ## Merging

 Only JSON responses are merged.
 Merging happens in the order in which the services are defined.
 So if two services return values for the same field, the value from the first service gets overwritten by that from the second.